vivekd16/agentic/docs/index.md

 Agentic makes it easy to create AI agents - autonomous software programs that understand natural language and can use tools to do work on your behalf.

-Agentic is in the tradition of _opinionated frameworks_.
-We've tried to encode lots of sensible defaults and best practices into the design, testing and deployment of agents.
+In the tradition of _opinionated frameworks_, we've tried to encode lots of sensible defaults and best practices into the design, testing and deployment of agents.

+Agentic is composed of multiple parts:

+- A code framework for implementing AI agents
+- A runtime for deploying your agents
+- A reference implementation of the [Agent Protocol](https://github.com/supercog-ai/agent-protocol) which defines interoperability between agents using different stacks

 Some key features:

 - Approachable and simple to use, but flexible enough to support the most complex agents
 - Supports teams of cooperating agents
 - Supports Human-in-the-loop
-- Easy definition and use of tools
+- Thin, readable abstractions.
 - Built in library of production-tested tools

 But there is much more.
 The rest of this guide will go over getting started with the framework.
 You can find some more background